zk90/jekyll-1/lessons/creating-and-viewing-html-files-with-python.md

 results.
 This is especially convenient if your program is automatically creating hyperlinks or graphic entities like charts and diagrams.

-Here you will learn how to create HTML files with Python scripts, and how to use Python to automatically open an HTML file in Firefox.
+Here you will learn how to create HTML files with Python *scripts*, and how to use Python to automatically open an HTML file in Firefox.

 ### Files Needed For This Lesson